- Glossary

 All businesses have goals.
 However, not all businesses know how to quantify those goals to break them down into actionable and achievable milestones.
 When considering your business goals, you might be thinking about general goals like boosting brand awareness.
 However, how will you know you’ve achieved those goals without measuring them effectively?

-KPIs, or key performance indicators, are essential metrics businesses use to measure marketing campaign performance.
+KPI, or key performance indicators, are essential metrics businesses use to measure marketing campaign performance.
 Whether you’re implementing an organic social media strategy or using digital display advertising to get more web traffic, you must figure out which key metrics you want to track to ensure your campaigns are performing well and can help you reach your goals.

-KPI meaning: What are KPIs?
+KPI meaning: What are KPI?

-Key performance indicators (KPIs) are quantifiable measures that help businesses evaluate their progress toward achieving important objectives.
+Key performance indicators (KPI) are quantifiable measures that help businesses evaluate their progress toward achieving important objectives.
 Although different businesses use different metrics, KPIs are always central to understanding how your company is performing and how you can improve that performance.

-Why are KPIs important?
+Why are KPI important?

 Defining KPI metrics is similar to defining other goals.
 However, they can help you identify different ways to improve performance.
-KPIs can also pinpoint areas that aren’t as effective, allowing you to be flexible in your strategies and make adjustments where necessary to improve performance based on your goals.
+KPI can also pinpoint areas that aren’t as effective, allowing you to be flexible in your strategies and make adjustments where necessary to improve performance based on your goals.

-Ultimately, KPIs give you something to reach for while ensuring you can effectively measure different areas of your business.
-There are KPIs for everything, including internal processes, like teams, and external processes, like marketing.
+Ultimately, KPI give you something to reach for while ensuring you can effectively measure different areas of your business.
+There are KPI for everything, including internal processes, like teams, and external processes, like marketing.
 For example, if you create a newsletter for your customers, you may want to measure how many people actually open the email versus how many people click back to your website from a link in the newsletter.
 Meanwhile, internally, you may want to measure the productivity of employees.

-Examples of KPIs
+Examples of KPI

 Every business will have a different set of KPI metrics for how they identify success and measure performance.
 However, KPIs generally fall into one of 4 categories: